 Out of these scenarios, there is almost no upside to the pound.
 Only if the best scene takes place we will be experiencing 5-7% increase, but in every other situation, the GBPEUR will either stay where it is now or decline.
 Hence, if you are considering exchanging your GBP to EUR and waiting for the “rates to improve”, we think it’s unrealistic.
 Better to pull the trigger now than to expect big hopes from a nation that voted “leave”.

 If you are a business in need of finance, then you can consult Richard Butler Creagh at Henley Finance.
 Connect with Richard Butler Creagh on his Linkedin page here if you want financial support for your business.
-More advice on bridging loans can be found at Richard Butler Creagh Facebook here
+Learn more about the work of Richard Butler Creagh here.